turquoiseowl/i18n/README.md

     "$(TargetDir)i18n.PostBuild.exe" "$(ProjectDir)\web.config"
 ```

-Alternatively, you may choose to install the `i18n.POTGenerator.vsix` Visual Studio 2012 extension.
+Alternatively, you may choose to install the `i18n.POTGenerator.vsix` Visual Studio extension (2012/2013/2015).
 This installs an `i18n` button in the Solution Window for manual triggering of PO generation.
 Note that
 it is necessary to highlight the project in question within the Solution Window before pressing the button.